Hugo-loio/PokemonClassifier/README.md

 A model based on transfer learning from the VGG16 model can also be generated with `python generate_transfer_model.py`.

+The model generation takes a couple of minutes to run in an NVDIA RTX A1000.
 ## Testing

 Saved models can be tested against the testing dataset using the `test_model.py` script.